MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/windowing/windowing-overview.md

 The Windows App SDK provides the easy-to-use [**Microsoft.UI.Windowing.AppWindow**](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) class. **AppWindow** is framework-agnostic, and available to all Windows apps including Win32, WPF, and WinForms.
 You can contrast the framework-agnostic nature of **AppWindow** to [**Microsoft.UI.Xaml.Window**](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.window), which is the window class specifically for the WinUI 3 framework. **AppWindow** is also an evolution of the Universal Windows Platform's (UWP's) [**Windows.UI.WindowManagement.AppWindow**](/uwp/api/windows.ui.windowmanagement.appwindow).

 The Windows App SDK version of **Microsoft.UI.Windowing.AppWindow** doesn't rely on asynchronous patterns; and it provides immediate feedback to your app about whether API calls have succeeded.
-Going forward&mdash;when it comes to introducing new features, integrating with Windows UI/UX, and enabling new windowing scenarios&mdash;the Windows App SDK windowing APIs will be the focus.
-We recommend that you start leveraging these APIs for your windowing operations.

 Also see [Install tools for the Windows App SDK](../set-up-your-development-environment.md), [Create your first WinUI 3 project](../../winui/winui3/create-your-first-winui3-app.md), and [Use the Windows App SDK in an existing project](../use-windows-app-sdk-in-existing-project.md).

 ## The AppWindow class

-[**Microsoft.UI.Windowing.AppWindow**](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) is a high-level windowing API that allows for easy-to-use windowing scenarios. **AppWindow** integrates well with the Windows UI/UX and with other apps.
+[**Microsoft.UI.Windowing.AppWindow**](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) is a high-level windowing API that allows for easy-to-use windowing scenarios. **AppWindow** integrates well with the Windows UI/UX, and with other apps.

 **AppWindow** represents a high-level abstraction of a system-managed container for the content of an app.
 It's the container in which your content is hosted; and it represents the entity that users interact with when they resize and move your app on-screen.
-If you're familiar with Win32, the "app window" can be seen as a high-level abstraction of the [**HWND**](/windows/win32/winprog/windows-data-types).
-If you're familiar with UWP, the "app window" can be seen as a replacement for [**CoreWindow**](/uwp/api/windows.ui.core.corewindow)/[**ApplicationView**](/uwp/api/windows.ui.viewmanagement.applicationview)/[**Windows.UI.WindowManagement.AppWindow**](/uwp/api/windows.ui.windowmanagement.appwindow).
+If you're familiar with Win32, the *app window* can be seen as a high-level abstraction of the [**HWND**](/windows/win32/winprog/windows-data-types).
+If you're familiar with UWP, then the *app window* can be seen as a replacement for [**CoreWindow**](/uwp/api/windows.ui.core.corewindow)/[**ApplicationView**](/uwp/api/windows.ui.viewmanagement.applicationview)/[**Windows.UI.WindowManagement.AppWindow**](/uwp/api/windows.ui.windowmanagement.appwindow).

 For the Windows App SDK version of **Microsoft.UI.Windowing.AppWindow** we're supporting only top-level **HWND**s.
 There's a 1:1 mapping between an **AppWindow** and a top-level **HWND**.